bnc19/DIDE_cluster_set_up/README.md

 **If you get a warning here saying that the path cannot be accessed, check your home share has been set up (step 1)**

 Next, Go to your newly mapped network drive.
-On Windows your newly mapped network drive will be My PC -->:Q (or whatever letter you chose in step 4).
-On a Mac go to Network --> fi--san03.dide.ic.ac.uk --> Homes --> username.
+On Windows your newly mapped network drive will be My PC -->:Q. On a Mac go to Network --> fi--san03.dide.ic.ac.uk --> Homes --> username.
 From here create a folder and i) either copy the R files and data etc. that you need to run your model on the cluster or ii) create your R project within this folder.
 If you're not using R projects then make sure that you set your working directory in your R session to this location - e.g. setwd("Q:/project_name")

 #### 5) Configure the cluster and running jobs: